 Model Portfolios.
-Most Model Portfolios are expected to consist of 100% Funds or a very significant percentage of Funds, although in limited cases PIMCO may be engaged to create Model Portfolios that include other PIMCOadvised products or Accounts or third party funds, investment products or Accounts.
+Most Model Portfolios are expected to consist of 100% Funds or a very significant percentage of Funds, although in limited cases PIMCO may be engaged to create Model Portfolios that include products or Accounts managed by PIMCO or a third-party, or pooled investment vehicles managed by a third-party, or indices administered by a third-party, or a portfolio of securities.
 A conflict of interest exists with respect to PIMCO selecting the Funds for the Model Portfolios, because PIMCO and its affiliates provide services and receive fees from the Funds, and therefore the Model Portfolios' investments in Funds will benefit PIMCO and its affiliates.
-While in certain arrangements PIMCO may be compensated for delivering the Model Portfolios, the fees that PIMCO and its affiliates receive from the Model Portfolios' investments in the PIMCO Funds are typically PIMCO's only compensation with respect to the Model Portfolios.
+While in certain arrangements PIMCO may be compensated for delivering the Model Portfolios, including but not limited to arrangements where Model Portfolios include investments in fixed income securities. the fees that PIMCO and its affiliates receive from the Model Portfolios' investments in the PIMCO Funds are typically PIMCO's only compensation with respect to the Model Portfolios.
 This conflict of interest could result in Model Portfolios with lower performance or higher fees than they would have had if the Model Portfolios did not invest in PIMCO Funds.

-In addition to the foregoing, PIMCO may sub-license to financial intermediaries certain model portfolio information it obtains from a third party.
+In addition to the foregoing, PIMCO may sub-license certain model portfolio information it obtains from a third-party to financial intermediaries.
 PIMCO may be compensated for such sub-licensing arrangements.

 Customized Target Date Service.
-The myTDF service and non-discretionary target date services for retirement plans described in Item 4, "Customized Target Date Strategy, "involve the construction of various portfolios that include PIMCO-advised CITs.
+The myTDF Model described in Item 4, "Customized Target Date Strategy," involves the construction of various portfolios that include PIMCO-advised CITs.
 A conflict of interest exists with respect to PIMCO selecting those CITs for these services, because PIMCO and its affiliates provide services and receive fees from the CITs, and therefore the investments in CITs that result from these services will benefit PIMCO and its affiliates.
-The fees that PIMCO and its affiliates receive from such investments in the CITs are typically PIMCO's only compensation with respect to these services.
 This conflict of interest could result in investors who use these services experiencing lower performance or higher fees than they would have had if they did not invest in the CITs through these services.

 Allocation of Expenses.
 PIMCO manages multiple Accounts which have investment objectives that currently, and may in the future, overlap with those of one or more other Accounts.
 The appropriate allocation of expenses and fees for investments and investment opportunities between or among Accounts will be determined by PIMCO and its related persons, respectively, in their good faith discretion, consistent with PIMCO's expense allocation policies and procedures, which are designed to allocate expenses in a fair and equitable manner among Accounts.
-In addition, fees and expenses, including fees and expenses of Service Providers, including PIMCO Aurora and other Affiliated

-Service Providers, will be allocated in accordance with the Funds' offering or governing documents.
+In addition, fees and expenses, including fees and expenses of Service Providers, including PIMCO Aurora and other Affiliated Service Providers, will be allocated in accordance with the applicable offering or governing documents or investment management agreement.
 To the extent not addressed therein, PIMCO, to the extent it has the authority to do so, will make any such allocation determination in a fair and reasonable manner using its good faith judgment, notwithstanding its interest (if any) in the allocation.
 As a result, in exercising discretion to allocate fees and expenses, PIMCO is faced with a variety of potential conflicts of interest, which are disclosed in the applicable offering or governing documents or investment management agreement.
 For additional information regarding such potential conflicts, please see Item 11, "Potential Conflicts Relating to Advisory Activities: Potential Conflicts of Interest Stemming from Trade Aggregation and Allocation."